Mazel Tov (book): Content

 The book starts by introducing the author, a 20-year-old university student who was looking for a part-time job to support herself through school.
 She lands a job as an after-school tutor for the children of Orthodox Jewish family in Antwerp, the Schneiders.
 When Margot ventures to meet with the parents of her children, she is confronted with the differences on the conduct and lifestyle of the family she meets.
 She could not fathom why the children's father, Mr. Schneider, would express reticence in shaking her hand as a form of greeting.
 She found Mrs. Schneider immaculately dressed and well-endowed, but somewhat unsettling to interact with.

 Mrs. Schneider initially did not hire her as she learned that Margot's boyfriend was a refugee from Iran and came from an Islamic background.
 However, as all her hires ended up quitting their jobs at the Schneider home, Margot ended up at the Schneider home as the children's tutor.

 As Margot begins to tutor the kids, it is quickly revealed that she spent the most time with their youngest son, Jakov, and the oldest daughter, Elzira, with whom she develops close bonds that extend till their adulthood.
 Jakov and Margot often engage in heated conversations about the insular nature of the Jews, the Jewish culture, and secular lifestyles, which he regards as "treyf".
 Margot find Jakov's behavior to be haughty, holier-than-thou and his classification of her as a "Goyte" tiresome.

-Elzira is diagnosed with Dyspraxia which often causes her body to make involuntary movements, a significant part of the story revolves around how Margot helps Elzira overcome her fear of appearing clumsy and eventually acquire control of her dyspraxia.
+Elzira is diagnosed with dyspraxia, which often causes her body to make involuntary movements.
+Margot helps Elzira overcome her fear of appearing clumsy and eventually acquire control of her dyspraxia.

 In numerous conversations with the Schneider family throughout her time tutoring, she comes to know many facets of the orthodox Jewish life.
 Their dietary habits such as maintaining separate dishwashers and utensils for meat and dairy products, their Shabbat customs such as prohibition on work, study, travel, making music, usage of electronic appliances, and their work-arounds for these prohibitions, for example, to travel within buildings of multiple stories, the Jews often programmed their elevators to keep functioning throughout Shabbat without manual assistance, stopping at every floor of the building which would allow them to get their desired floor without violating their rule that prohibits them from operating an electronic device, however, an alternative for this is to have a "Goy" perform the job of pressing elevator buttons on their behalf.